nasa/osal/docs/OSAL-Configuration-Guide.md

 `OS_API_Init()`.

-For example, for Core Flight System (cFS) configurations that require persistent storage to be provided under a virual directory called `/cf`, the platform-specific CFE PSP layer configures the mapping in an appropriate manner by calling the `OS_FileSysAddFixedMap()` API during its OS_Application_Startup() implementation.
+For example, for Core Flight System (cFS) configurations that require persistent storage to be provided under a virtual directory called `/cf`, the platform-specific CFE PSP layer configures the mapping in an appropriate manner by calling the `OS_FileSysAddFixedMap()` API during its OS_Application_Startup() implementation.